ezylstra/SWParks_Mammal_Occupancy/README.md

   single-season occupancy models, and interpret/visualize results.
     + 2022: scripts used to run occupancy models for select species in various parks in 2022.
-    + JAGS: scripts used to run the models in JAGS (current not part of the workflow).
+    + JAGS: scripts used to run the models in JAGS (no longer part of the workflow).
-  + functions.R: an R script that defines custom functions to be used in any script.
+  + functions.R: an R script that defines custom functions to be used in any script in the repo.
   + map-detection-data: R scripts used to map detection data.
+  + multi-season-models: R scripts used to process/format data, run multi-season occupancy models, and interpret/visualize results.
+    + CHIR: scripts used to run multi-season occupancy models for select species in Chiricahua NM.
-  + multi-season-models: R scripts used to run multi-season models in JAGS (_need to work on this_)
+    + JAGS: scripts used to run multi-season models in JAGS (no longer part of the workflow.)
+    + ORPI: scripts used to run multi-season occupancy models for select species in Organ Pipe NM.
+    + SAGW: scripts used to run multi-season occupancy models for select species in Saguaro NP.
 + output: Figures and tables summarizing survey effort and species detection data (_some files may not be under version control, but directory structure is_).